dabit3/chicken-tikka-masala-recipe/README.md

 - Once the tomatoes are breaking down, use a masher to crush the tomatoes and onions into a paste / sauce with no large pieces left

 - Add the heavy cream and the brown sugar, stir everything in.
-Finally, add the chicken and let it sit for 5 - 10 minutes.
+Finally, add the chicken and let it simmer for 5 - 10 minutes.
 From here, check the consistency and decide to your taste to add more cream or water.

 Serve with butter rice or naan bread. 🚀